 The innovations exist to make denim more sustainable – there is waterless and chemical-free

 technology, and innovative and more natural dye processes.
 But what we lack is the expertise, the resources to have each and every vendor invest in and learn this technology, and the new trends and culture to support the effort.
 This is starting to change, and it starts with leadership.
 GUESS is proud to be part of Jeans Redesign, which is a comprehensive guide for 100% circular, recyclable and sustainable denim.
 By working toward a common goal within the denim industry, we will collectively redesign and communicate sustainable denim in a common way.
 This will help to make people less confused about sustainability and form a better understanding and expectation for sustainable denim.
-I believe this is what was missing and will make a huge impact to the change we need to more rapidly drive widespread adoption of sustainable innovation in denim.
+I believe this is what was missing and that it will make a huge impact to bring about the change we need to more rapidly drive widespread adoption of sustainable innovation in denim.

 GUESS is quickly growing our ‘Smart GUESS’ collection, which uses 20-100% smart materials that are better for the environment.
 We are focused on sustainable materials because over half of a product’s environmental impact comes from the fabric!

-For denim specifically, in addition to the Jeans Redesign program, GUESS is also working to use less water through waterless technology and developing denim with innovative materials such as our zero cotton denim which will be available next year.
+For denim specifically, in addition to the Jeans Redesign program, GUESS is also working to use less water through waterless technology and developing denim with innovative materials such as our zero cotton denim, which will be available next year.

 Magdalena and Markus Budim, Founders, The Budims

 Of course, technical highlights and improved materials are essential in order to be able to achieve the highest level of sustainability in all areas.
-From our point of view, however, it is not only the innovations mentioned above that lead to the final positioning of a sustainable producteffective communication about it is crucial especially if it is a long-standing product.
+From our point of view, however, it is not only the innovations mentioned above that lead to the final positioning of a sustainable product: effective communication about it is crucial – especially if it is a long-standing product.
 What good is the exemplary effort if the added value is overlooked by consumers?
-We know from our retail experience that the majority of consumers do not yet even know how dirty denim can be.
+We know from our retail experience that the majority of consumers do not yet even know how ‘dirty’ denim can be.

 In order to achieve an effective and unshakable breakthrough, ignorance must first be tackled through radical and overt explanations and transparency.
 That will cause an enormous shock, but it will also raise awareness, we are sure of that.